 As the COVID-19 situation evolves, B&T has made the decision to postpone the B&T Women Leading Tech Awards to 8 September 2020.
 We have made this decision based on the advice from public health officials within the Australian government.

 Our priority is to ensure we hold a safe and successful event.
-We will review this new event date again in late April.
+We will review this new event date again in May.

 We continue to put the health, wellbeing and safety of our customers and employees first and we’re doing everything that a responsible business in our position can do to mitigate the risk posed by COVID-19.

 Technology is all-pervasive; it’s imagining, designing and building our future at lightning speed.
 Like never before, technology has presented an opportunity for a brave new world that’s created by all humanity.
 Unfortunately, not all humanity is being rightly recognised for its contribution in manifesting this new and exciting world.